 Naturally, I first contacted WNCN’s David Dubal.
 He was still the music director.
 But the word “still” conjures up fascinating events which had occurred while I was in Europe.

 For about eight months, WNCN didn’t exist.
 A rock station took over its frequency.
-Starr Broadcasting had bought NCN, lock, stock and frequency in May 1973.
-Trying to make profits, in 1974 Starr turned it into WQIV, “Q” for quadrophonic, “IV” Roman “4” for four channels.
+Starr Broadcasting had bought NCN, lock, stock, and frequency in May 1973.
+Trying to make profits, in 1974 Starr turned it into WQIV, “Q” for quadrophonic, “IV” Roman numeral “4” for four channels.